 If you are trying to establish the value of your services such that people are willing to pay more for them even when there are lower cost options, content marketing can be a great way to demonstrate the depth of your knowledge and establish trust, as well as attract the sort of person who does more research before making a purchase.

 Do you sell a new or unusual product or service?

 If you have a newly invented product that no one is searching for because no one even knows such a solution exists, you may need to focus your efforts on outbound marketing methods in order to inform the public.

 Do you need immediate results or are you looking for a longer term strategy?

 Although inbound marketing efforts can result in a stable stream of new leads for 2-3 years or longer even after you stop putting up new content, it also takes longer to start producing its results.
 You should expect it to take at least 3 months before you start to see your first results, and another 3 before those results become significant.
-The more time you continue to invest into it, the bigger the results will become, and the longer the lingering positive effects will be should you stop investing into it.
+The more time you continue to invest in it, the bigger the results will become, and the longer the lingering positive effects will continue should you stop investing in it.
 But if what you’re looking for is a quick hit, you might need to start with a short-term outbound plan first.

 Of course, there are too many scenarios to go over in one blog post, but we’d love to chat with you about how to find the right balance for your marketing.